IELTS Essay 1158 - Overpopulation in most developing countries is a problem

-In conclusion, the higher population in poor countries are the greatest threat and the main hindrance to the progress.
+In conclusion, the higher population in poor countries is a big threat, and, oftentimes, the main hindrance to true progress.
 The government, ordinary people and international organisations should work together to control the rapid population growth in these countries.
-Without a combination of policy, awareness and a free flow of fund, it would be impossible to help those countries control their population.
+Without a combination of policy, awareness and a free flow of funds, it would be impossible to help those countries control their population.

 Model Answer 2:

-The population growth in the world is already out of control and this is more daunting in Asian and African countries.
+The population growth in the world has already gone out of control, and it is more daunting in most Asian and African countries.
 The population growth in these regions is uncontrollable due to ignorance, poor quality of life, and the religious and social taboo against population control.
-In this essay, I will briefly suggest some issues that overpopulation causes and some ways to control it.
+In this essay, I will briefly suggest some issues that overpopulation causes, and then suggest some ways to control it.

-Overpopulation causes a complex set of problems that negatively affect the quality of life, increase crime, pollution and corruption.
-Increasing population create more pressure on the already limited resources in the poor and developing countries and an upsurge in population will simply make the situation worse.
-Unemployment, inadequate infrastructure, poverty, malnutrition, low literacy rates and high competition already make the citizens suffer a lot and if the population growth is not controlled, it will make things worse day by day.
+Overpopulation causes a complex set of problems that negatively affects the quality of life.
+It also increases crime, pollution and corruption.
+Increasing population creates more pressure on the already limited resources in the poor and developing countries and an upsurge in population will simply make the situation worse.
+Unemployment, inadequate infrastructure, poverty, malnutrition, low literacy rates and high competition already make the citizens suffer a lot, and if the population growth is not controlled, it will make things worse day by day.

-In conclusion, if the population keeps on increasing at the current rate, the world would soon find itself in the verse of war for food, shelter and medicine.
-Increasing population can only deteriorate the lifestyle of people and this is even cruel in poor and developing countries.
-The time has come to take every step possible to tackle the heinous speed of population growth and countries should work together to bring an effective solution.
+In conclusion, if the population keeps increasing at the current rate, the world would soon find itself in the verse of war for food, shelter and medicine.
+So the time has come to take every possible step to tackle the heinous speed of population growth, and authorities and citizens should work together to tackle it.